 In partnership with the Maine Community Foundation, the Maine Writers & Publishers Alliance is proud to offer the Martin Dibner Memorial Fellowships for Maine Writers.
-The Dibner Fellowships provide full funding to attend the MWPA’s Harvest Writers Retreat in November, our Black Fly Writers Retreat in May, and various workshops throughout the year.
+The Dibner Fellowships provide full funding to attend the MWPA’s autumn Harvest Writers Retreat and spring Black Fly Writers Retreat.
 The fellowships are awarded on a mixed need and merit base.

-- The fellowships are open to writers in all fiction and nonfiction genres, including poetry.
+- The fellowships are open to writers in all genres.

 - There is no fee to apply.

 - All prospective fellows must submit a brief biographic note, statement of intent, and work sample via Submittable.

 - Applicants who fail to submit a complete application, do not follow the submission instructions, or miss the application deadline will not be considered.
 Please make sure to follow the submission instructions carefully.

 - Previous Dibner Fellows are eligible to re-apply five years after receiving a fellowship.